ttl074/JavaScriptLearn/README.txt

-Basic javascript to play rock, paper, scissors in console and prompt
+Basic javascript to play rock, paper, scissors in console and prompt OdinProject basics
-TODO: make it pretty and add graphics
+TODO: make it pretty and add graphics, but honestly not going to put too much effort into this